tzermias/deskctl/README.md

 Currently limited to Jiecang standing desks

 Tool is based on findings from [phord/Jarvis](https://github.com/phord/Jarvis) and [pimp-my-desk/desk-control](https://gitlab.com/pimp-my-desk/desk-control) where most UART commands were found.
-`deskcli` just establishes a Bluetooth connection to the desk and issues respective commands.
+`deskctl` just establishes a Bluetooth connection to the desk and issues respective commands.
 That's it.

 The tool is under development and only a small subset of features (moving the desk to memory presets) is supported at the moment.